learningequality/velox/docs/advanced-usage-vms.md

 end
 ```

-Read more about how to configure the VirtualBox-powered Vagrant virtual machines [here](https://www.vagrantup.com/docs/virtualbox/configuration.html).
+Read more about how to [configure the VirtualBox-powered Vagrant virtual machines](https://www.vagrantup.com/docs/virtualbox/configuration.html).

 ## Requirements